 “Go; your son lives,” Jesus told the man.
 It was a 4-6 hour journey home and his son was critically ill.
-So ill, in fact, that this father risked possibly his son’s final hours to beg Jesus for a miracle.
+So ill, in fact, that this father risked what could have been his son’s final hours to beg Jesus for a miracle.
 Can you imagine the journey home?
 The thoughts swirling around this man’s head – did Jesus really just heal my son?
 He didn’t even see him!
 Can this really happen?
 Or did I just miss my son’s final hours to go on this ridiculous journey?
 So many questions.
 So few answers.

 - Nothing is impossible with God.

 - Jesus can heal because of the faith of others.

 - Jesus doesn’t have to be physically present to heal.

 - Only God sees the full picture and knows why some are healed and others are not.

 - Our role is to trust the results of our prayers, whether or not they make sense.

 Maybe your need isn’t physical healing like this sick little boy.
 Maybe you’re carrying around emotional or spiritual wounds.
 If we’re honest, we could all use some healing in our lives – right?
 Maybe twenty years ago you had an abortion.
 You didn’t feel you were ready to be a mother so you made a choice.
 But this choice still haunts you.
 Overwhelmed with guilt and pain, you’re in desperate need of God’s healing and forgiving power.
 Perhaps it’s abuse you experienced growing up.
 You need God’s supernatural power to forgive and move on because right now you just can’t.
 Whatever it may be, the same Jesus who healed this sick little boy, in spite of the father’s questions, uncertainties, and doubts, still heals today.
 If you confess your sins to God, He will forgive you.
 If you confess your inability to forgive others, He will help you.